-- a) Category A: Relief from the obligation to pay the second or more UAGC and uniform targeted rates where the rating unit is used by one ratepayer for both business and residential purposes. - b) Category B: Relief from the obligation to pay the second or more UAGC and uniform targeted rates where the rating unit is used for residential purposes and a SUIP within the rating unit is occupied by a dependant member of the ratepayer's immediate family on a rent-free basis. - c) Category C: Relief from the obligation to pay the UAGC and uniform targeted rates where rating units, including farming rating units, are used in conjunction with each other for a single purpose.
-There is no rates relief for the rating units sought to be covered by this policy, to the extent that the rating units or SUIPs each, have at least one dwelling. - d) Category D: Partial relief from the obligation to pay the UAGC where the number of SUIPs may result in commercial ratepayers being required to pay a disproportionate share of general rates.
+b) Category B: Relief from the obligation to pay the second or more UAGC and uniform targeted rates where the rating unit is used for residential purposes and a SUIP within the rating unit is occupied by a dependant member of the ratepayer's immediate family on a rent-free basis.

+c) Category C: Relief from the obligation to pay the UAGC and uniform targeted rates where rating units, including farming rating units, are used in conjunction with each other for a single purpose, but are not contiguous or adjacent.

+d)Category D: Partial relief from the obligation to pay the UAGC where the number of SUIPs may result in commercial ratepayers being required to pay a disproportionate share of general rates.